 Tesla (TSLA) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the electric car maker had gained 23.84% in the past month.
-In that same time, the Auto-Tires-Trucks sector gained 3.14%, while the S&P 500 gained 2.69%.
+Prior to today's trading, shares of the electric car maker had gained 34.1% over the past month.
+This has outpaced the Auto-Tires-Trucks sector's gain of 4.24% and the S&P 500's gain of 4.69% in that time.

-Investors will be hoping for strength from TSLA as it approaches its next earnings release.
-On that day, TSLA is projected to report earnings of -$0.14 per share, which would represent a year-over-year decline of 107.25%.
+TSLA will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $1.29, down 33.16% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $6.97 billion, down 3.59% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for TSLA.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.13% higher within the past month.
-TSLA is currently a Zacks Rank #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+TSLA is currently sporting a Zacks Rank of #2 (Buy).

+In terms of valuation, TSLA is currently trading at a Forward P/E ratio of 76.95.
+This valuation marks a premium compared to its industry's average Forward P/E of 12.83.

+It is also worth noting that TSLA currently has a PEG ratio of 2.2.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Automotive - Domestic stocks are, on average, holding a PEG ratio of 1.39 based on yesterday's closing prices.

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 81, which puts it in the top 32% of all 250+ industries.
+This group has a Zacks Industry Rank of 79, putting it in the top 31% of all 250+ industries.

 Click to get this free report